acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 <a name="cpu-core-allocation"></a>
 ### 4.3.1 CPU Core Allocation Theory

-Modern SoCs (including Raspberry Pi) have heterogeneous multi-core architectures that we can exploit:
+Modern SoCs (including Raspberry Pi 5) have heterogeneous multi-core architectures that we can exploit:

 **Core Specialization Patterns:**
 - Core 0: Often handles interrupts, scheduler decisions, and general system tasks